Swapnil67/jlox/notes.md

 - Scope and environments are close cousins, The former is the theoretical concept, and the latter is the machinery that implements.
 - Condition is an expression and the body is a statement.
+- C language has maximum 127 agruments to a function & java has a limit of 255 arguments
+- The normal way of defining a function that takes multiple arguments is as a series of nested functions.
+Each function takes one argument and return a new function.
+That function consumes the next argument, returns yet another function, and so on.
+Eventually once all the arguments are consumed, the last function completes the operation.
+This style is called "Currying" ```[Haskell Curry]```

 ## Token
 - A token represents a unit of code at a specific place in the source text.